Classics: Rose Royce – Love Don’t Live Here Anymore (Whitfield Records)

 “You abandoned me, love don’t live here anymore.
 Just a vacancy, love don’t live here anymore.
 When you lived inside of me, There was nothing I could conceive that you wouldn’t do for me.
 Trouble seemed so far away.
 You changed that right away, baby…”

 Countless cover versions of this jewel appeared along with time without ever beating the original.
-Although The Basement Boys gave it an oustanding uptempoed interpretation back in 1988 with remix courtesy of Tony Humphries.
+Although The Basement Boys turned it in to an outstanding uptempoed gem back in 1988, eventually titling it ‘Love Don’t Live Here No More’, with remix courtesy of Tony Humphries.

 According to Songfacts, this song was written by Miles Gregory after his wife left him, emptied the house and wrote in lipstick on the bedroom wall “Love don’t live here anymore.”